 If you’re feeling a sensation of numbness or tingling in your fingers, you may have carpal tunnel syndrome.
-Wellington Orthopaedic & Sports Medicine is a full-service orthopaedic center that offers expert care for carpal tunnel syndrome and provides treatment to improve your symptoms.
-Wellington has four locations in Cincinnati, as well as offices in Oxford, Sardinia, and West Chester, Ohio.
+OrthoCincy Wellington Orthopaedics and Sports Medicine is a full-service orthopaedic center that offers expert care for carpal tunnel syndrome and provides treatment to improve your symptoms.
+Wellington has four locations in Cincinnati, a location in West Chester, Ohio, and an office in Highland Heights, Kentucky.
 For a consultation, call or schedule an appointment online today at the office that’s most convenient to you.

 Carpal tunnel syndrome occurs when the median nerve, a primary nerve of the hand, has abnormal pressure around it as it passes through your carpal tunnel at your wrist.
 For most people, carpal tunnel syndrome tends to get worse over time, and getting treatment early may help prevent complications.

 Multiple factors may contribute to the development of carpal tunnel syndrome, such as:

 Often, there is a combination of factors that may lead to the development of the problem.

 Carpal tunnel syndrome symptoms tend to come on gradually and may come and go, but worsen with time.
 Common symptoms include: